jbn/jvns.ca/content/post/2019-06-23-a-few-debugging-resources.markdown

 with a stack trace, because it summarizes at a high level the parts that went wrong instead of making you read all the lines in the stack trace (some of which might not be relevant!).

-I think other languages have tools like this but I'm not familiar with them (do you know them? tell me!).
-In Go the idiom to do this seems to be to just concatenate your stack of errors together as a big string so you get "error: thing one: error: thing two : error: thing three" which works okay but is definitely a lot less structured than `failure`'s system).
+tools like this in other languages:

+* Go: the idiom to do this seems to be to just concatenate your stack of errors together as a big string so you get "error: thing one: error: thing two : error: thing three" which works okay but is definitely a lot less structured than `failure`'s system
+* Java: I hear you can give exceptions causes but haven't used that myself
+* Python: you can use `raise from` which sets the `__cause__` attribute on the exception and then your exceptions will be separated by `The above exception was the direct cause of the following exception:..`.
+I also haven't used this.

+If you know how to do this in other languages I'd be interested to hear!

 ### understand what the error messages mean